specure/ont-drive-test-tool-tracker/README.md

 - solved by 2 different package names for the same library and include 2 times
 - TODO: We need to find better solution for this with only one copy of library.

 Currently we are not able to stop test in execution

-- TODO: adjust C lib to be able to stop in the middle of the test
+- SOLVED

 Currently ending and starting phase are not parsed in detail, so we are missing some states of the test
 - like starting, connecting,